PirateBox-Dev/PirateBoxScripts_Webserver/README.md

 and by [PirateBox Manager](https://github.com/TerrorByte/PirateBox-Manager)

 ## Installation
-PirateBox should be in most common repositories soon, but in the mean time you can use this method:
+PirateBox should be in most common repositories soon, but in the meantime you can go to [piratebox.cc/getting_started](https://piratebox.cc/getting_started)

 <!--### Installing unstable (development version)